placideirandora/responsive-navigation-menu/README.md

 # responsive-navigation-menu
-A responsive navigation menu with CSS Media Queries and JQuery.
+A responsive navigation menu with css media queries and jquery.